Kirlovon/monokai-ghostty/README.md

 <br>

 > [!TIP]
-> For a quick installation, simply put the theme file content into your terminal config!
-For a regular installation, follow the [instructions](#installation) below.
+> For quick setup, copy the theme file content into your terminal config.
+For regular installation, follow the [instructions](#installation) below.

 | Theme                                                                      | Preview                                          |
 | -------------------------------------------------------------------------- | ------------------------------------------------ |